Menu

 • We’ll have breakfast in the village, after which we’ll say goodbye to them.
 Time to slowly head back to the main village of Canaima.

 • Highlight: After a short boat ride and hike we arrive at Sapo Falls.
-First we’ll see it from the top and afterwards we descent down and take a walk behind the falls.
+First, we’ll see it from the top and afterward we descent down and take a walk behind the falls.
 An incredible experience as the waterfall is extremely powerful and intimidating.
-You will return completely soaked, but also full with adrenaline!
+You will return completely soaked, but also full of adrenaline!

-• When we arrive in Canaima village we’ll head to the Posada were we’ll stay for the night.
+• When we arrive in Canaima village we’ll head to the Posada where we’ll stay for the night.
 Not a hammock this time, but a real bed!

 • Free time to explore the village of Canaima or to hang around at the beach and take a dip.